A downloadable tool

 Features

-• Generate noise
+• Fractal and Perlin noise

 • Control the amplitude of the noise (eg if you're generating a sprite you probably want the noise to have a range between 0 and 255)